mhartzel/ffcommander/README.md

 **-sbr** Override parallel sd videoprocessing automatic bitrate calculation and define bitrate manually.
 SD - video is stored in directory 'sd'

 **-sf** Split out parts of the file.
 Give start and stop times for the parts of the file to use.
 Use either commas and slashes or only commas to separate time values.
 Example: **-sf 0-10:00,01:35:12.800-01:52:14** defines that 0 secs - 10 mins of the start of the file will be used and joined to the next part that starts at 01 hours 35 mins 12 seconds and 800 milliseconds and stops at 01 hours 52 mins 14 seconds.
 Don't use space - characters.
 A zero or word 'start' can be used to mark the absolute start of the file and word 'end' the end of the file.
 Both start and stop times must be defined.
+Warning.
+If your cut point is in the middle of a subtitle (even when muxing subtitles) you may get a video glitch.

 **-ssd** Scale to SD.
 Scale video down to SD resolution.
 Calculates resolution automatically.
 Video is stored in directory 'sd'